The Rally Concludes

 One of my new passions is motor sports.
 I am involved in almost everything automotive-related, including drag racing, auto-cross events (short track races), car shows and cruise-ins (less organized car shows, usually with no judging).
 I have been incredibly fortunate to find a group of friends who share my common interest and understand my condition.
 They are always there to help me when I need them.
 My wife, Tina, is also very supportive of everything I do.
 She knows my vehicle is, in some ways, my new legs, so she accepts my sometimes-expensive hobby.

 Our newest adventure begins this week as participants in Rally Appalachia 2011, which is like an enormous scavenger hunt.
 Tina and I are Team #217, named after our daughter’s birthday, February 17.
 (Johnnie is 17 months old and won’t be making the trip this year, but I hope when she’s old enough, she’ll want to go on these trips with me.)

 I hope to recap our adventures each day on this blog, but if Internet troubles or other roadblocks stop me, I will tell you all about our rally after it’s complete.
-I encourage you to follow us on our team page or Facebook page.
+I encourage you to follow us on Facebook.